Especially with cases of the coronavirus disease COVID-19 on the rise again, many of us still are driving less than we usually do.

 However, it is important to use care with these cleaners.
 For example, using rubbing alcohol to clean leather often can lead to damage and discoloration, CR says.
 Meanwhile, using too much soap or water on fabric can make it difficult to get the soap out.

-And never use bleach or hydrogen peroxide inside the car, as they damage upholstery.
-Ammonia-based cleaners can damage the anti-glare and anti-fingerprint coatings on touch screens.
+And never use bleach or hydrogen peroxide inside the car, as they damage the upholstery.
+Also, ammonia-based cleaners can damage the anti-glare and anti-fingerprint coatings on touch screens.

-Looking for tips on ways to keep your home free of COVID-19?
-Check out “5 Household Cleaners That Can Kill the Coronavirus.”
+Looking for tips on ways to keep your home free of the coronavirus?
+Check out “5 Household Disinfectants That Can Destroy the Coronavirus.”

 How to find cheaper car insurance in minutes